 One of the most popular sailing groups in Tonga and the whole of the South Pacific is Vava’u.
-It’s also possible to charter skippered or bareboat yachts.
-Find out more in The Best Tours for Sailing in Vava’u.
+It requires no introduction – but you can learn more about it in The Complete Travel Guide to Vava’u.

 Ha’apai should be navigated carefully but provides an interesting array of uninhabited islands and islands that have formed in the past five years.
 See The Complete Guide to Ha’apai for more inspiration.

 Finally, The Niuas are often an exciting prospect for yachties, where just about the only visitors to these remote islands are those with their own yacht.
 Find out more about these islands in The Complete Guide to The Niuas.

 That’s it for our guide on how to get to Tonga.
 For more on the subject, take a look at more of our insightful guides:

 - How to Book a Cheap Flight to Tonga